Southampton-RSG-Training/intro-to-hpc/episodes/4_programmatic_parallelism.md

 task(s).
 For example, one thread may handle input/output whilst other threads perform some number crunching, or multiple threads might process different parts of a dataset simultaneously.

 A major advantage of using threads is their relative ease of use compared to processes.
-With frameworks such as OpenMP, existing code can often be adapted for parallel execution with relatively small changes.
+With frameworks such as [OpenMP](https://www.openmp.org/)), which provides a set of compiler extensions and libraries for paralleling code using threads, existing code can be adapted for parallel execution with, often, relatively small changes.
 Because threads share a memory space, there is no need for explicit message-passing mechanisms (as required with processes).
 However, this shared memory model introduces the possibility of race conditions, where two or more threads attempt to update the same data at once.
 Careful synchronisation is therefore required.
 It is important to note, however, that threads are confined to a single process and therefore to a single computer.
 Programs which are parallelised using threads cannot span across compute nodes in a cluster.

 ## Shared vs distributed memory parallelisation